saint-phard/demo-app/README.md

 # Node.js Application Demo

-The application was cloned from https://github.com/hashicorp/demo-app-nodejs

 This repository contains a sample Node.js application used for containerization purposes.

+The basic nodejs application was cloned from https://github.com/hashicorp/demo-app-nodejs

 I built the code and packaged in a docker image, pushed it to my private docker repository.